 - Optional ingredients are not reflected in the price or calories of our recipes.

 - We calculate nutritional information for our recipes with Cronometer.

 - Recipe cost calculations are based on ingredients local to us and may vary from recipe-to-recipe.

 ♻️ Similar recipes

-For more refreshing aguas frescas recipes, check out our:
+For more refreshing aguas frescas and juices, check out our:

 - Chia fresca to try this tangy, sweet, and invigorating agua fresca loaded with fiber-rich chia seeds!

 - Agua de guayaba if you love creamy, sweet, and tropical drinks, you'll want to give this one a go.